KevinRhode/Java-pass-generator/README.md

 THEN the password is either displayed in an alert or written to the page

 ## Description
 To create a small javascript program to help me randomly select a password for security.
 Not involing my tendentices should help with people not being able to guess it.
 I build this program to incorporate javascript into a webpage containing html and Css in a simple example.
 Its solves my indecisiveness of chooseing password to use with accounts.
-I learned querySelector in java, with selecting an ID.
+I learned querySelector in javascript, with selecting an ID.

 ## Usage